MicrosoftDocs/cpp-docs/docs/mfc/reference/cobarray-class.md

  The *nGrowBy* parameter affects internal memory allocation while the array is growing.
 Its use never affects the array size as reported by `GetSize` and `GetUpperBound`.

- If the size of the array has grown, all newly allocated **CObject &ast;** pointers are set to NULL.
+ If the size of the array has grown, all newly allocated <strong>CObject \*</strong> pointers are set to NULL.

  The following table shows other member functions that are similar to `CObArray::SetSize`.